schellenberg/computerscience30/_sources/index.rst

     externalfiles/syntax.rst

-To be added: Local Storage / cookies, loadTable for csv
+To be added: Local Storage / cookies, loadTable for csv?

 Using Libraries
 ::::::::::::::::